-Disha Patani Talks About Feeling Accepted In Bollywood; Says Even Shah Rukh Was A Nobody Once
+Disha Patani Talks About Feeling Accepted In Bollywood; Says Even Shahrukh Khan Was A Nobody Once

 Disha opened up about how she feels welcomed and accepted by audiences.
 Taking the example of Bollywood Badshah Shah Rukh Khan, Disha said that a person may enter the industry as a nobody, but it is his or her talent and hardwork which will take them a long way.

 In an interview with Bombay Times, Disha said, "People have been kind and accepting of me.
 If people don't like you, it has got nothing to do with you not being a star kid.
 If you are talented and hardworking, people accept you.
 It doesn't matter where you are from.
-Shah Rukh Khan was a nobody when he came to this business and look at him today."
+Shah Rukh Khan was a nobody when he came to this business and look at him today." (sic)

 She further revealed that she likes to disconnect from a film after she is done with it, and that she doesn't like to watch herself on screen.